 This solar power chicken coop heater is not one I have tried myself, but the reviews say it does work and may be something you want to look into further.

-These heaters are not meant to heat the entire coop but to instead offer a warm spot in the coop for your chickens to enjoy.
+These heaters are not meant to heat the entire coop but instead offer a warm spot in the coop for your chickens to enjoy.

 Keep chickens warm in the snow